The Geometric Unitary Kudla Conjecture

 Hofmann and Liu independently adapted Borcherds' and Yuan--Zhang--Zhang's ideas to special divisors on unitary Shimura varieties~\cite{hofmann-2014,liu-2011a}.
-In his work, Liu also extended Zhang's ideas and established that generating series of special cycles on unitary Shimura varieties yield \emph{formal} Hermitian modular forms.
-The approach to automorphic convergence from previous work, however, does not extend except in a few cases treated by Xia~\cite{xia-2022}.
-In the present paper we prove automatic convergence for formal Hermitian modular forms and thus establish the geometric unitary Kudla conjecture.
+While Hofmann restricted to the case of imaginary quadratic fields, Liu treats all CM fields.
+In his work, Liu also extended Zhang's ideas and established that generating series of special cycles on unitary Shimura varieties yield \emph{formal} Hermitian Hilbert modular forms.
+The approach to automorphic convergence from previous work, however, does not extend except in a few cases of imaginary quadratic fields treated by Xia~\cite{xia-2022}.
+In the present paper we prove automatic convergence for formal Hermitian Hilbert modular forms and thus establish the geometric unitary Kudla Conjecture.